 The licensure boards in each state are responsible for establishing the requirements for licensure/certification for their state.
 Students who intend to return or move to any state other than Missouri need to review the professional licensure disclosures pertaining to their program and consult with the state professional licensing board.
-The state professional licensure boards make the ultimate decision as to whether or not an individual will be eligible to sit for licensure based on the rules and regulations in place at the time the individual submits their application for licensure.
+The state professional licensure based on the rules and regulations in place at the time the individual submits their application for licensure.